How to use a Wire Stripping & Twisting Tool

 Use a cable stripper tool to remove the sheathing from communication wires.

-With high-speed Internet lines and household computer networking becoming more common, you may soon find yourself installing new communication cables that can handle the greater bandwidths.
+With high-speed Internet lines and household computer networking becoming more common, you may soon find yourself installing new communication cables capable of handling higher bandwidths.
 Here’s an inexpensive tool that makes short work of removing the outer sheath from these small cables without nicking the conductors inside.
 The cable size notches aren’t labeled, so you’ll have to experiment to find the one that works.

 Features of Combination Wire Strippers & Twisting Tool

-Combination wire tools, or combination wire strippers, are multi-function tools that have sharp cutting jaws to cut non-metallic (NM) cable or to trim individual wires down to size.
-They may also have pliers’ jaws that can be used to bend wires.
+Combination wire tools, or combination wire strippers, are multi-function tools with sharp cutting jaws for cutting non-metallic (NM) cable or trimming individual wires to size.
+They may also have pliers’ jaws for bending wires.
 The same jaws may also be used to ream the inside of metal conduit after it is cut, using the outsides of the jaws when they are in the closed position.

 Most combination strippers also have two different holes for cutting machine bolts, usually 6-32 and 8-32 sizes.
-You thread a bolt into the hole to the desired depth, then squeeze the tool's handles to cut off the end of the bolt.
+You thread a bolt into the hole to the desired depth, then squeeze the tool's handles to cut off the bolt's end.
 When you twist the bolt out of the hole, the threads in the hole realign the threads on the cut end of the bolt.

 Self-Stripping Tools

 Another type of wire stripper is a self-stripping tool, or self-adjusting wire strippers, that removes wire insulation with a compound action.
 This means that three actions take place when you squeeze the handle: grip, strip, and remove.
-After you precisely place the wire in the head and squeeze the handle, the stripper grabs onto the wire, cuts the insulation, and completely removes it from the wire, all in one motion.
+After you precisely place the wire in the head and squeeze the handle, the stripper grabs the wire, cuts the insulation, and completely removes it, all in one motion.
 Self-stripping wire strippers are about three times more expensive than normal strippers.
-They serve one function only and are normally owned by professional electricians who prefer specialty tools for each function.
+They serve only one function and are normally owned by professional electricians who prefer specialty tools for each task.

 Wire Stripping & Twisting Tool